Fe-r-oz/Fe-r-oz.github.io/_projects/bachelors.md

 * **Assembly 8 Bit Calculator Base Convertor on AT89C51 Microcontroller**
   * Implemented 8 bit calculator on AT89C51 Microcontroller using Assembly Language in Keil uVision4, featuring math operations, base conversions, and tested in Proteus 8.9 Professional simulation.
 * **Synchronization In Cigarette Smokers Problem**
-  * Developed a C program utilizing processes and binary semaphores to solve a resource sharing synchronization problem, mitigating deadlock, starvation, and mutual exclusion, leading to a variant of the readers-writers problem.
+  * Developed a C program utilizing processes and binary semaphores to solve a resource sharing synchronization problem, mitigating deadlock, starvation, and mutual exclusion, leading to a variant of the readers-writers problem."